awslabs/graphstorm/docs/source/api/references/graphstorm.model.rst

 ===================

     GraphStorm provides a set of Graph Neural Network (GNN) modules.
-By combining them in proper ways, users can build various GNN models for different tasks.
+By combining them in proper ways, users can build various GraphStorm GNN models for different tasks.

     A GraphStorm GNN model normally contains four components:

     * Input layer: an input encoder that converts input node/edge features into embeddings with the given hidden dimensions.
-The output of an input layer will become the input of the GNN layer, or the decoder layer if no need of GNN computation.
+The output of an input layer will become the input of the GNN layer, or the decoder layer if no need of message passing computation.
-    * GNN layer: a GNN encoders that performs the message passing computation.
+    * GNN layer (Optional): a GNN encoders that performs the message passing computation.
       The outputs of a GNN layer are embeddings of nodes that wil be used in the decoder layer.
-    * Decoder layer: a task specific module that converts results from either a GNN layer or an input layer for different GML tasks, e.g., classification, regression, or link prediction.
+    * Decoder layer: a task specific module that converts results from either a GNN layer or an input layer into loss values for different GML tasks, e.g., classification, regression, or link prediction.
     * Model optimizer: GraphStorm model classes have a built-in model optimizer, which should be initialized during model object construction.